cpetig/tflite_micro_compiler/README.md

   - hello_world: Standard tflite micro example
   - cifar10: Computer vision CNN example

-Customization:

-You can decide whether to compile in the original tflite file or dump tensors and metadata into the compiled code:
-Simply change EMBED_TENSORS in compiler_config.h

-This is motivated by avoiding large binary blobs in source code (qualification) but introduces a slight rounding error.
-It also saves some additional bytes.

 Limitations:

 - no support for big endian machines, yet
-- currently the compiler seems to crash but produces correct code (under investigation)